What VPN’s Accept Bitcoin

 Private Internet Access (PIA)

 PIA has one of the highest reputations for privacy in the VPN industry.
-They have gone through 2 high profile cases with the FBI where they handed over logs which basically showed nothing.
-PIA demonstrated that they are a true zero logs provider.
-They also one of the few providers who provides full transparency about the number of requests they have for information from law enforcement agencies.
+They have gone through 2 high-profile cases with the FBI where they handed over logs that basically showed nothing.
+PIA demonstrated that they are a true zero-logs provider.
+They also one of the few providers who provide full transparency about the number of requests they have for information from law enforcement agencies.
 Along with the times they have handed over incriminating evidence.
 Zero.

-It is always impressive to find a company who does exactly what they say, even in the face of enormous pressure from an enormous law enforcement agency like the FBI.
+It is always impressive to find a company that does exactly what they say, even in the face of enormous pressure from an enormous law enforcement agency like the FBI.
 PIA proved they will not bow to them, unlike many other companies before them.

 How to Avoid VAT in The EU By Paying With Bitcoin

 You are subject to pay VAT in most EU countries and the US.
 That’s an added 20% on top of your existing fee.
 With multi-year subscriptions, this can add up.
 The solution?

-Use a VPN provider to circumvent the country restrictions.
+Use a VPN provider to circumvent the country’s restrictions.

-A payment provider will check what your country you are in before administering VAT.
+A payment provider will check what country you are in before administering VAT.
 So, start off by using a free trial of one of our reputed VPN providers.
 Or simply buy a 1-month programme and then get a refund.

 Set your VPN to a non-EU country.
 You can then go back and pay for your VPN service while getting out of VAT, and then finish off by paying with your Bitcoin from your anonymous wallet.

 Other Way’s You Can Increase Your Privacy